Alejogb1/job-board/blog-data/how-can-median-and-quartile-lines-be-added-to-an-altair-violin-plot.md

 id: "how-can-median-and-quartile-lines-be-added-to-an-altair-violin-plot"
 ---

-Alright, let's tackle this.
-I remember struggling with this exact visualization challenge years ago, back when I was optimizing performance analysis dashboards.
+Alright,  I remember struggling with this exact visualization challenge years ago, back when I was optimizing performance analysis dashboards.
 Getting those median and quartile lines onto an Altair violin plot can indeed be a bit finicky, but it's crucial for adding that extra layer of statistical context.
 Here's how I've approached it, and it involves a little more than just a direct function call, given Altair's declarative nature.

 The key here is understanding that Altair doesn't inherently draw median and quartile lines *within* the violin plot shape itself.
 Instead, we need to generate the data for these lines separately and then layer them on top.
 This process uses a combination of data aggregation and encoding.
 Think of it as a two-step process: first, crunch the numbers; second, display the result.